 The EFTPOS Now smart terminal is attractive-looking.

-EFTPOS Now, a Verifone VX690 model, is a beautiful terminal that works independently in all situations, anywhere with WiFi, 4G or Ethernet.
-A minus is that it does not integrate with POS systems, but is instead a “mini point of sale” with useful features like tipping, preauthorisations and split bills.
+EFTPOS Now, a Verifone T650p model, is a beautiful touchscreen terminal that works independently in all situations, anywhere with WiFi or 4G.
+The basic package does not integrate with POS software, but is instead a “mini point of sale” with useful features like tipping, preauthorisations and split bills.
 It does all this through its fully-touchscreen interface, which will appeal to modern businesses.

 Accepted cards

-The bank charges a monthly rental subscription of $24.75-$35, depending on the chosen terminal.
-Then you pay a fixed rate of 1.2% per card transaction accepted, or custom fees if your business qualifies for it.
+The bank charges a monthly rental subscription of $24.75-$27.50 depending on the chosen terminal.
+Then you pay a fixed rate of 1.2% per eftpos, Visa, Mastercard and UnionPay transaction, but not American Express or JCS cards which can cost around 3%.
+Qualifying businesses can get custom rates.

 The only free solution is Westpac Air, an app on your smartphone that accepts contactless taps directly on the back of the phone (for 1.4% per transaction).